THE OLD TESTAMENT HOUSE OF THE LORD: TWENTY (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 This warning is directed toward the followers of Christ.

-It is reported commonly that there is fornication among you, and such fornication as is not so much as named among the Gentiles, that one should have his father’s wife.
+It is actually reported that there is sexual immorality among you, and such sexual immorality as is not even named among the Gentiles—that a man has his father’s wife!
 (I Corinthians 5:1)

 This tragic affair was found among the tongues-speaking Corinthians.
 Notice that Paul did not say there was no real problem here because of God’s grace that covers the sins of the believers.